History of the University

 In 1969 the University of Chattanooga and a junior college, Chattanooga City College, merged with the University of Tennessee, one of the oldest land-grant universities in the nation, to form the UTC campus.
 Pledged to the service of the entire state, the University of Tennessee has emerged as a statewide system consisting of four primary campuses.
 The new campus was given the mandate to devote the major portion of its resources to the development of excellence in undergraduate education and in selected areas of graduate study.

-University historical photograph collection (an online exhibit created by the Special Collections of Lupton Library)
+University of Tennessee at Chattanooga Moccasin Yearbooks collection (an online exhibit created by the Special Collections and University Archives of UTC Library)

-Visit the Special Collections of Lupton Library for more information.
+Visit the Special Collections and University Archives of UTC Library for more information.